 No one likes to be sick or injured.
-Even with the great advances in modern medicine, some of life's diseases still can't be cured let alone prevented.
+Even with the great advances in modern medicine, some of life's diseases still can't be cured, let alone prevented.

 However injury, illness or even death caused at and through work can and should be prevented.
-And this is what Occupational Health and Safety (OHS) is all about.
+This is what Work Health and Safety (WHS) is all about.
 With good work practices injuries, illnesses and deaths at work have gradually decreased.

-Note: Some information contained in this session is based on the publication Officewise - a guide to health & safety in the office published by WorkSafe Victoria and is available for download free of charge from their website.
+Note: Some information contained in this session is based on the publication Officewise - a guide to health & safety in the office published by Victorian WorkCover Authority and is available for download free of charge from their website.